adil-hussain-84/EarlGreyExperiment/README.md

 1. Clone the repository.
 1. Run `pod install` in the repository's root folder.
-1. Open the Xcode workspace.
+1. Open the [EarlGreyExperiment.xcworkspace](EarlGreyExperiment.xcworkspace) file in Xcode.
 1. Run the tests defined in [EarlGreyExperimentTests](EarlGreyExperimentTests).